ameera-hassan/ameerahassan/README.md

 </div>

 ## `> keyholder to data insights`
-I help empower teams to shape their own success through modern finance, data, and technology with thoughtful data solutions that turn information into action.
+I help empower non-profit healthcare organizations to shape their own success through modern finance, data, and technology with thoughtful data solutions that turn information into action.

 ---